ultimape/garden/weeds/praetor-labs/project-proposals/2026/04/project-murmur.md

 ### Success Criteria

-**Phase 1 (the prototype)** is done when:
+**Phase 1 (the prototype)** is done when each of these is independently demonstrable:

-1. **Full backfill complete**: All ~150,000 tweets from UltimApe's Community Archive corpus are present on the target Bluesky PDS as `app.bsky.feed.post` records.
+1. **Full backfill complete**: All ~150,000 tweets from UltimApe's Community Archive corpus are present on the target Bluesky PDS as `app.bsky.feed.post` records. *Verifiable*: a count query against the PDS returns the same number of records as the corpus (within a documented small variance for known-skipped tweets, e.g., DM-related entries).
 2. **Structural fidelity preserved**:
-   - Reply chains reconstruct correctly (correct `root` and `parent` references for every reply)
-   - Original timestamps in `createdAt` (not the pump time)
+   - **Reply chains**: 100% of in-corpus replies have correct `root` and `parent` references when checked via the AT Protocol API. *Verifiable*: a sample of ≥50 multi-tweet threads (including ≥10 with branching) renders correctly when viewed on bsky.app.
+   - **Timestamps**: 100% of records carry the original `createdAt` from the Twitter archive, not the pump time. *Verifiable*: a query of `createdAt` distribution shows the expected ~10-year span, not all records clustered at pump-run time.
-   - Quote-tweets within the corpus resolve to Bluesky URIs; external quote-tweets fall back to Twitter URLs as link cards
+   - **Quote-tweets**: in-corpus quotes resolve to `app.bsky.embed.record` references; out-of-corpus quotes fall back to `app.bsky.embed.external` link cards pointing at Twitter. *Verifiable*: a sample of ≥20 quote-tweets renders correctly in both cases.
-   - Tweet media (images) uploaded as Bluesky blobs and attached to posts
+   - **Media**: image-bearing tweets show as `app.bsky.embed.images` with the correct number of blobs (1-4 per post). *Verifiable*: a sample of ≥30 image-tweets shows the right images on the right posts.
-   - `t.co` URLs replaced with their expanded forms
+   - **Link unwrapping**: zero `t.co` URLs remain in the published text; all are replaced with their expanded forms.
-3. **Live sync operational**: The pump runs in continuous mode, polling Community Archive every 5-15 minutes for new tweets and publishing them within one polling cycle.
+3. **Live sync operational**: The pump runs in continuous mode, polling Community Archive every 5-15 minutes for new tweets. *Verifiable*: a tweet posted on Twitter, captured by the Community Archive browser plugin, appears on Bluesky within one polling cycle plus rate-limit slack.
+4. **Resumability**: An interrupted backfill (kill -9 mid-run) resumes from the cursor without duplicate posts and without data loss. *Verifiable*: deliberate interruption test mid-backfill shows the same final-record count as an uninterrupted run.
+5. **Dry-run produces a useful diff**: The dry-run mode output is human-readable enough that a developer can identify potential issues (overflow tweets, unresolvable references, missing media) before running the real pump.
-4. **Actively used**: UltimApe is using the resulting Bluesky archive as a real mirror, not just verifying it as a tech demo.
-New tweets posted on Twitter appear on Bluesky automatically.
+6. **Actively used**: UltimApe is using the resulting Bluesky archive as a real mirror, not just verifying it as a tech demo.
+New tweets posted on Twitter appear on Bluesky automatically and remain visible/searchable on his profile.

 **Phase 2 (multi-user validation)** is the next phase, with its own success criteria: